IMPORTANT NOTE: Because

 The Messiah's Redemption of the Jews

 ...
-"We had hoped it was he [the Messiah] who would redeem Israel" ...in this quote from the Bible (Luke 24:21),where the name “Israel” refers to the Jewish people and the word "redeem" essentially means, "to rescue, liberate and restore," these were the words of grieving Jewish disciples of Jesus after his death; unaware that God had already resurrected Jesus from the dead and that he was alive walking next to them ─────────────────────────────────
+"We had hoped it was he [the Messiah] who would redeem Israel" ...in this quote from the Bible (Luke 24:21),where the name “Israel” refers to the Jewish people and the word "redeem" essentially means, "to rescue, liberate and restore," these were the words of grieving Jewish disciples of Jesus after his death; unaware that the biblical God of the Jews had already resurrected Jesus the Messiah from the dead and that he was alive walking next to them ─────────────────────────────────

 About the Author

-that to achieve the full task which Jews have expected of their Messiah—of redeeming Israel and completing Gentile world salvation—there have been three separate stages in the work of Jesus the Messiah: (1) the Atonement & Resurrection stage; (2) the Gentile stage (represented by two thousand years of Gentile Christianity); and (3) the Jewish stage (or “Jewish Redemption Era”) that is now ongoing;
+that to achieve the full task which Jews have expected of their Messiah—of redeeming Israel and completing Gentile world salvation—there had to be three separate stages in the work of Jesus the Messiah: (1) the Atonement & Resurrection stage; (2) the Gentile stage (represented by two thousand years of Gentile Christianity); and (3) the Jewish stage (or “Jewish Redemption Era”) that is now ongoing;

 that the Messiah’s prophecy on Jerusalem and on the completion (or “fulfillment”) of his Gentile (or “Christian”) stage was fulfilled on June 7, 1967, the day Gentiles (or non-Jews) lost control of Jerusalem to the Jews—see, Luke 21:24 NIV: “Jerusalem will be trampled on by the Gentiles until the times of the Gentiles [or Gentile stage] are fulfilled.”
 Hence, the God of the Jews has made the June 7, 1967 event symbolic of the official end of the Messiah’s “Christian” (or Gentile stage), as well as the time he formally placed biblical history in a "post-Christian" era;

 that as one of several remarkable signs confirming that the Messiah’s Jewish Redemption Era is currently ongoing—on April 5, 2012, CNN cable news reported online an emerging Jewish reconciliation with and acceptance of Jesus as follows:

 for their part, tended largely to ignore Jesus.
 That's changing now.